bash7325/readme-generator/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  do the things
+  fsd
   ## Usage
-  do whatever you want
+  fasd
   ## License
   This project is licensed under the MIT license.
   ## Contributions
-  contribute
+  fasd
   ## Tests
   undefined
   ## Questions
-  If you have any questions please reach out to me at bash7325@gmail.com
+  If you have any questions please reach out to me at sdf